Todai88/Notes/sre/google/04-service-layer-objectives.md

 If possible, publishing the SLOs to end-users may be useful.
 This may aid with managing users' expectations on the service, such as availability.
 Users are likely to develop their own expectations if an explicit SLO isn't available.
 This dynamic can lead to both over-reliance on the service and under-reliance.

-An example is the Global Chubby (Google's lock service) Planned Outage:
+An example is the **Global Chubby (Google's lock service) Planned Outage**:

-The lock service was too reliable, to the point where users would rely on it to never be down.
-This lead to external services being dependant on it being available (tight coupling).
+The problem Google was facing was that the lock service was far too reliable, to the point where users and services would rely on it to never be down.
+This lead to external services being too reliant on it being available, creating tight coupling.
 The solution was to have planned outages.
-In that way, Google was able to flush out any *unreasonable dependencies*.
+In that way, Google was able to flush out any *unreasonable dependent* (external) services.
 Doing so ensured that any external services weren't too reliant on Chubby.

 #### Service Level Agreements (SLA)
 An explicit or implicit contract with your users that includes consequences of meeting (or missing) the SLO(s) they contain.